 Hubbard totaled 43 tackles, seven sacks, 13.5 tackles for a loss and two forced fumbles in 2017.
 In 2016, he collected 46 tackles with eight for a loss, 3.5 sacks and two passes batted.
 While rotating into the game as a sophomore, Hubbard showed his potential with 6.5 sacks.
 He also had 28 tackles with an interception that season.

 The 6-foot-5, 266-pounder has a great skill set, but never produced up to it.
-Hubbard has a serious combination of size, speed, and athletic ability that should help him to rise during the pre-draft workouts, however.
+Hubbard possesses a serious combination of size, speed, and athletic ability that should help him to rise during the pre-draft workouts, however.
 Some team sources feel that Hubbard was an underachiever and should have turned in a lot more production over his collegiate career.

 Click links to see the Titans' picks across all rounds: